 For a lot of Americans, epidemics like malaria and the Zika virus are a distant concern.
 What should the public understand about the work that you’re doing?

-The spread of infectious diseases, epidemics, and pandemics is a existential threat to communities, nations, and even humanity.
+The spread of infectious diseases, epidemics, and pandemics is an existential threat to communities, nations, and even humanity.
 We once were arrogant enough to think that infectious diseases were on the verge of being solved, but many are difficult to control with our current tools.
-Pathogens and vectors are becoming more resistant to our best drugs and new pathogens are emerging with increasing frequency, primarily from the mass movement of humans across the globe.
-Arthropod-borne diseases are especially pernicious because they are quickly spread from ubiquitous bloodsucking insects and ticks.
+Disease-carrying parasites and bacteria are becoming more resistant to our best drugs and new ones are emerging with increasing frequency, primarily from the mass movement of humans across the globe.
+Arthropod-borne diseases are especially pernicious because they are quickly spread from bloodsucking insects and ticks.
 To successfully control these diseases, we not only need to attack them in our own borders but in other countries, because these pathogens and vectors don’t respect borders.

 How is communication relevant to your work?